SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Linear collections/ADTs are a sequence of items.
 Python calls its data structres that are linear collections sequences.
+Linear collections are the equivalents of sequences in math.
 Python sequences: list, tuple, str

 <h5>Linear collection methods</h5>